Social media, music world go dark for Black Out Tuesday

 "I won't be posting on social media and I ask you all to do the same," Britney Spears tweeted.
 "We should use the time away from our devices to focus on what we can do to make the world a better place …. for ALL of us !!!!!"

-The opening pages of Apple Music and iTunes focused on supporting Black Lives Matter, and SiriusXM said it would be silencing its music channels for three minutes at 3:00 pm in tribute to “all of the countless victims of racism”.
+The opening pages of Apple Music and iTunes focused on supporting Black Lives Matter, and SiriusXM said it will be silencing its music channels for three minutes at 3 p.m.
+EDT in tribute to "all of the countless victims of racism."

 Some on social media questioned if posting black squares would divert attention away from posts about the Black Lives Matter movement.